NifulIslam/Multilabel-CS-Keyword-Prediction/README.md

-# Multi-Label Keyword Prediction
+# Multi-Label CS Keyword Prediction

 ![Search Image](https://github.com/NifulIslam/Multilabel-Keyword-Prediction/blob/master/images/search.png)

-This project involves scraping data from IEEE Xplore specifically in the field of machine learning (more than 50K data was scrapped).
+This project involves scraping data from IEEE Xplore specifically in the field of computer science (more than 50K data was scrapped).
 The collected data is used to train a multi-label (510 classes) keyword prediction model.
 The model is trained using two different Hugging Face transformer architectures, namely DistilRoBERTa and DistilBERT.
 The training results for both models are as follows:

 | Model       | Training Loss | Validation Loss | Training Accuracy (Multi) |
 |-------------|---------------|-----------------|-------------------|